RSTR: Reducing SpatioTemporal Redundancy in Diffusion Transformers: Experiments

-\textbf{FLUX on DrawBench and GenEval.} Tables~\ref{tab:flux_drawbench} and~\ref{tab:flux_geneval} evaluate OUSAC on FLUX with True CFG.
-OUSAC discovers that only 8 out of 20 timesteps require guidance.
-On DrawBench, OUSAC without caching achieves the highest ImageReward (1.0092) and CLIP Score (28.06), outperforming 50-step FLUX with full CFG (0.9956, 27.70) while using 72\% less computation (320T vs 1144T MACs).
-With adaptive caching, OUSAC further reduces latency to 14.88s while maintaining competitive quality.
-On GenEval, OUSAC achieves an overall score of 67.46 without caching, approaching the 68.60 of 50-step full CFG, and notably excels on Color-Attr (51.50 vs 49.75).
-These results confirm that OUSAC's sparse guidance patterns transfer effectively to state-of-the-art diffusion transformers.
+\textbf{FLUX on DrawBench and GenEval.} Table~\ref{tab:flux_results} evaluates RSTR on FLUX with True CFG.
+RSTR discovers that only 8 of 20 timesteps require guidance.
+On DrawBench, RSTR without caching achieves the highest ImageReward (1.0092) and CLIP Score (28.06), outperforming the 50-step full CFG baseline with 72\% less computation.
+On GenEval, RSTR achieves an overall score of 67.46, approaching the 68.60 of 50-step full CFG.